cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson_4_notes.md

 ### P: Understanding the Problem

-- Establish the rules (define the boundaries of the problem)
+- Establish the rules and define the boundaries of the problem
   - Assess available information
   - Restate explicit requirements
   - Identify implicit requirements
-- Spend enough time - don’t rush this step
+- Spend enough time: don’t rush this step!

 ### E: Examples and Test Cases

 - Can confirm or refute assumptions
-- Helps to answer questions about implicit requirements
+- Help to answer questions about implicit requirements
-- Acts as assertions that help codify the rules and boundaries
+- Act as assertions that help codify the rules and boundaries

 ### D: Data Structures

-- Helps reason with data logically
+- Help reason with data logically
-- Helps interact with data at the implementation level
+- Help interact with data at the implementation level
 - Thinking in terms of data structures is part of the problem solving process
 - Data structures closely linked to the algorithm
   - An algorithm is a set of steps from input to output